 The committee strives to maintain open channels of communication with those who work with or are affected by the rules it proposes.
-To this end, throughout 2003 committee members and staff spoke at conferences and seminars to inform lawyers, court personnel and others of recent and proposed changes in the procedural rules related to family law matters.
-These included the Pennsylvania Bar Association Family Law Section's summer and winter meetings, the Domestic Relations Section Director's Conference and the Domestic Relations Association of Pennsylvania Conference.
+To this end, throughout 2004 committee members and staff spoke at conferences and seminars to inform lawyers, court personnel and others of recent and proposed changes in the procedural rules related to family law matters.
+These included the Pennsylvania Bar Association Family Law Section's summer and winter meetings, the Joint Family Law Council, local bar associations, the Department of Public Welfare's Domestic Relations Section Director's Conference and the Domestic Relations Association of Pennsylvania Conference.

-2003 Recommendations
+2004 Recommendations

-The following recommendations were promulgated or pending with either the Supreme Court or the committee in 2003.
-A chart listing the statuses of the recommendations is set forth in Table 3.9.1 on page 68.
+The following recommendations were promulgated or pending with either the Supreme Court or the committee in 2004.
+A chart listing the statuses of the recommendations is set forth in Table 3.9.1 on page 72.